How to configure multiple Cloud Repositories account in one machine

 - Use different filenames via

--f ~/.ssh/your_key_name. - Email IDs used here don't need to match the GitHub account email exactly โ itโs just for annotation, but it's cleaner if they do.
+-f ~/.ssh/your_key_name. - Email IDs used here don't need to match the GitHub account email exactly — it’s just for annotation, but it's cleaner if they do.

 It generates a new SSH key pair using the Ed25519 algorithm, adds a comment (email), and saves the key pair for each account in a specific file location.
-We will see the complete breakdown of this command below,

-2๏ธโฃ Add SSH Keys to SSH Agent
+2. Add SSH Keys to SSH Agent

 Start the SSH agent: